ElesCloud/ESCDocuments/HANDBOOK.md

 ### CORE
 **CONTRACTED**

-*Contracted are the enlisted members of the group, the main rank and file.*
+*Contracted are the enlisted members of the group, the main rank and file.
+They hold no enforcement authority but have minimum responsibility other than to be consistently present.
+Senior Contracted are additional ranks branching off of C-8 given as a reward to dedicated and talented Contracted with no additional responsibility expectations attached.

+- CONTRACTED
   - C-1 // CONTRACTOR
   - C-2 // AGENT *(Permitted to choose a combat class starting at this rank.)*
   - C-3 // OPERATOR *(Eligible to take on roles in ancillary departments.)*